awesome-schedule/plannable/docs/Backend Specification.md

 {
     "success": true, // or false if failed,
     "message": "...", // reason for failure.
 If success, can put anything here "profiles": [ // if the name field of the request is missing, this should be a list of all profiles.
 Otherwise, this should be a list of 1 profile corresponding to the name and version given.
+If failed, omit this field.
         {
-            "versions": [
+            "versions": [ // all versions of this profile {
-                {
                     /** number of milliseconds since Unix epoch */ "modified": 1609794572021,